helgoboss/pointer_lock/README.md

 On Linux, things work okay both in X11 and Wayland.
 The implementation is based on the X11 functions `XGrabCursor` and `XWarpCursor`.
 On Wayland, it still works, thanks to the compatibility layer.

+### Web (*)

+Experimental web support has landed thanks to a contribution by @damywise.

+Known issues:

+- Successfully tested on Chrome only.
+- On macOS, I observed a an issue in drag mode where releasing the mouse button without dragging would leave the pointer locked (#4).

+**Further contributions to improve web support are very welcome!**

 ## Development